Alachisoft/NCache/Scripts/ncache-server/README.md

 - NCache Server and Tools
 - NCache Integrations

+Note: Integrations for SignalR, NCacheSessionServices & EFNcacheProvider will only be built using Visual Studio.

 In order to get to using them, these divisions are to be compiled and installed on your machine.
 For that, follow the following steps:

 - To build the source code (source, tools and integrations) you need to run the `build.bat` script present in this directory.